BU-IE-582/fall19-orkunirsoy/index.md

 ##Homework 1

-Here is my approach for the Homework 1
+[Here] (582 HW1-Orkun İrsoy.html) is my approach for the Homework 1